2013 Los Angeles Dodgers season: July

 In their first July game, the Dodgers moved out of last place for the first time since May 5.
-Clayton Kershaw struck out eight and pitched a complete game shutout in the 8–0 victory over the Rockies at Coors Field.
+Clayton Kershaw struck out eight and pitched a complete-game shutout in the 8–0 victory over the Rockies at Coors Field.
 The Dodgers won again the next night as Juan Uribe, Adrián González, Hanley Ramírez and Matt Kemp all homered in the 10–8 win.
 González was 4 for 5 with a homer in the series finale and Kemp also hit another homer, but Chris Capuano allowed 5 runs in 4 1/3 innings and the Rockies won the game, 9–5.
 The Dodgers began a series with the Giants at AT&T Park on July 5.
 Uribe had a double, triple, homer and 7 RBI in the 10–2 win.
 Three errors and an inability to mount any offense against Giants starter Madison Bumgarner led to the 4–2 loss the following day.
 A. J. Ellis three-run double in the top of the ninth of Sergio Romo gave the Dodgers a 4–1 win on July 7.
 Zack Greinke allowed only two hits and struck out seven in seven scoreless innings to lead the Dodgers to a 6–1 victory over the first place Arizona Diamondbacks at Chase Field.
 Ricky Nolasco made his first start as a Dodger on July 9, after having been acquired in a trade with the Miami Marlins a few days prior.
 He allowed only one run on four hits in seven innings of work and the Dodgers again won 6–1.
+Also on July 9, Skip Schumaker switched uniform numbers from 3 to his more comfortable number 55 that he had worn for his first 8 seasons with the St. Louis Cardinals from 2005 to 2012.
 Hanley Ramírez and A. J. Ellis hit back-to-back homers in the top of the 14th inning as the Dodgers swept the Diamondbacks with a 7–5 win to climb back to .500 for the first time since April 30.

 The Dodgers returned home on July 11 and extended their winning streak with a 6–1 victory over the Rockies.
 Capuano pitched 6.1 scoreless innings, while striking out a season-high eight and Mark Ellis was 3 for 4 with 4 RBI in the game.
 The Dodgers' five-game winning streak came to an end when Juan Nicasio shut them out 3–0.
-The Dodgers returned the favor the next day as Zack Greinke struck out nine and allowed only two hits in a 1–0 complete game shutout.
+The Dodgers returned the favor the next day as Zack Greinke struck out nine and allowed only two hits in a 1–0 complete-game shutout.
 The Dodgers headed into the All-Star break with a 47–47 record after losing 3–1 to split the series with the Rockies.
 Kershaw was the Dodgers only representative at the 2013 Major League Baseball All-Star Game, and retired the three batters he faced in his one inning of work.